Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Problem Setup

-where the expectation is taken over a distribution of disturbance signals and of initial plant states.
-Note that, even when the plant is LTI, a non-quadratic reward function may lead to an optimal controller that is nonlinear.
+where the expectation is taken over a distribution of disturbance signals and initial plant states.
+Note that, even when the plant is LTI, a non-quadratic reward function may lead to a nonlinear optimal controller.